jonyoung123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that allows multiple permission for executing and reading files script that adds execution permission to the owner , group owner and other users script that set permission to a file
+script that allows multiple permission for executing and reading files script that adds execution permission to the owner , group owner and other users script that set permission to a file script that sets the mode of a file to executable script that sets the mode of a file to the mode of anothers